Carfentanil: History

+The first reported case of carfentanil overdose in a person was in 1986 when a veterinarian accidentally splashed 1.5 mg carfentanil citrate into his eyes and mouth.
+Sedation occurred within 2 minutes and naltrexone was administered.
+The veterinarian was hospitalised but made a full recovery within a day.

 Increase in illicit use

-Over three hundred cases of overdose related to fentanyl and fentanyl analogues were reported between August and November 2016 in several of the United States, including Ohio, West Virginia, Indiana, Kentucky and Florida.
-In 2017, a Milwaukee, Wisconsin, man died from a carfentanil overdose, likely taken unknowingly with another illegal drug such as heroin or cocaine.
+Over three hundred cases of overdose related to fentanyl and Carfentanil analogues were reported between August and November 2016 in several of the United States, including Ohio, West Virginia, Indiana, Kentucky and Florida.
+In 2017, a Milwaukee, Wisconsin man died from a Carfentanil overdose, likely taken unknowingly with another illegal drug such as heroin or cocaine.
 Carfentanil is most often taken with heroin or by users who believe they are taking heroin.
 Carfentanil is added to or sold as heroin because it is less expensive, easier to obtain, and easier to manufacture than heroin.
-Health professionals are concerned about the potential escalation of public health consequences of its recreational use.

-Importation from China
+Seizures by authorities

-Authorities in Latvia and Lithuania reported seizing carfentanil as an illicit drug in the early 2000s.
+Authorities in Latvia and Lithuania reported seizing Carfentanil as an illicit drug in the early 2000s.

 Around 2016, the United States and Canada reported a dramatic increase in shipment of carfentanil and other strong opioid drugs to customers in North America from Chinese chemical supply firms.
 In June 2016, the Royal Canadian Mounted Police seized one kilogram of carfentanil shipped from China in a box labeled "printer accessories".
 According to the Canada Border Services Agency, the shipment contained 50 million potentially lethal doses of the drug, in containers labeled as toner cartridges for HP LaserJet printers.

 Carfentanil was not a controlled substance in China until 1 March 2017, and until then was manufactured legally and sold openly over the Internet, being actively marketed by several Chinese chemical companies.

 Moscow theater hostage crisis

 In 2012, a team of researchers at the British chemical and biological defence laboratories at Porton Down found carfentanil and remifentanil in clothing from two British survivors of the 2002 Moscow theater hostage crisis and in the urine from a third survivor.
 The team concluded that the Russian military had used an aerosol mist of carfentanil and remifentanil to subdue Chechen hostage takers.
 Researchers had previously surmised from the available evidence that the Moscow emergency services had not been informed of the use of the agent, despite being instructed to bring opioid antagonists to the scene.
 Unaware that hundreds of patients had been exposed to high doses of strong opioids, the emergency workers failed to bring sufficient quantities of naloxone and naltrexone to counteract the effects of carfentanil and remifentanil.
-As a result, one hundred twenty-five people exposed to the aerosol are confirmed to have died from respiratory failure during the incident.
+One hundred and twenty-five people exposed to the aerosol are confirmed to have died from respiratory failure during the incident.